 Chat with a local specialist who can help organize your trip.

 Enjoy a leisurely breakfast this morning, then take the kids to Parque des Aves for a few hours.
 This bird sanctuary features more than 180 avian species, especially native Atlantic Forest wildlife.
-You'll meet plenty of rare and endangered birds, but the kids will also love the excitement of seeing alligators, snakes, and even a butterfly house along the way.
-Get your budding ornithologists to spot favorites like toucans, macaws, and flamingoes.
+You'll meet plenty of rare and endangered birds, and budding ornithologists can spot favorites like toucans, macaws, and flamingoes.
+The kids will also love the excitement of seeing alligators, snakes, and even a butterfly house along the way.
 Afterward, your driver will drop you back at your accommodation, where you'll meet your transport to the airport for a flight to your next destination, Salvador.

-Arrive at the airport, and a driver will wait to take you to your accommodation.
-The city is Brazil's oldest and, arguably, its cultural capital.
+Upon arrival, a driver will wait to take you to your accommodation.
+This city is Brazil's oldest and, arguably, its cultural capital.
 The Old Town, with its colorful buildings and lively music, dance, martial arts, and food scene, is a marvelous place for you and the kids to learn about Afro-Brazilian history and culture.
 If time allows, head out for a stroll and soak in the atmosphere.
 Grab a delicious dinner, then head back to your hotel to rest for tomorrow.

 Day 5: Salvador City Highlights Tour